 Timeline and Process

-- September – The ASRA Committee on Research notifies those selected to submit grant proposals.
-The Committee also responds to those not selected to submit a full grant proposal.
+- September 15, 2022 – The ASRA ASRA Committee on Research on Research will notify those selected to submit grant proposals.
+The Committee will also respond to those not selected to submit a full grant proposal.

 If you have any questions, please send an email to email@example.com or call the ASRA office at 412-471-2718.